What is spondylolysis?

 - A lumbar brace

 Surgery to repair the fracture is rarely needed, as the pain is expected to fade over time in most cases.

 Surgery for Spondylolysis

-The surgery takes three hours, followed by two or three days in the hospital for recovery.
-Most adolescents will need to take two to four weeks out of school for recovery at home.
+The surgery takes two hours, followed by one day in the hospital for recovery.
+Most adolescents will need to take one to two weeks out of school for recovery at home.
 Sports and rigorous exercises are restricted for three months after the surgery.
 This surgery is very successful in eliminating back pain related to spondylolysis.
 Most people are able to return to their previous level of sports and exercise without pain.

 Your doctor may also recommend a surgical procedure such as spinal fusion if it’s found that spondylolysis has caused your vertebra to slip forward.
 This slippage is called spondylolisthesis, which is a different but related condition.